ZeroShork/bridgeipelago-docker/docs/setup.md

 This bot requires `python` and `pip` at a minimum.
 General knowledge of python is encouraged but <u>not strictly necessary</u>.
 I've also written this guide with Linux in mind, but that can be easily accomplished with WSL on windows, or a VM to run the bot.
-There are is some minor help in Step 5 with running python commands in windows.
+There is some minor help in Step 5 with running python commands in windows.

-To be honest, You can figure out most errors by just googling.
+To be honest, you can figure out most errors by just googling.

 ## Step 1) Preparing the Archipelago game